geoserver/geoserver-history/doc/en/user/source/community/css/properties.rst

         ``stroke-repeat`` property.
       * yes
     - * ``stroke-linecap``
-      * keyword: miter, butt, square
+      * keyword: butt, square, round
       * The style to apply to the ends of lines drawn
       * yes
     - * ``stroke-linejoin``
-      * keyword: miter, butt, square
+      * keyword: miter, round, bevel
       * The style to apply to the "elbows" where segments of multi-line features meet.
       * yes
     - * ``stroke-dasharray``